help-icon-link

 Radiators become less efficient when they have pockets of air trapped in them which causes cold spots in your radiators.

-Bleeding your radiators will release the trapped air allowing the hot water to circulate freely heating your home more effectively.
+To maintain your home heating system, it is essential to bleed radiators to remove trapped air, allowing the hot water to circulate freely and heat your home more effectively.
 Even the best combi boiler can work ineffectively with trapped air in radiators.

 If you do all this and your radiators are still patchy then you may need to invest in a power flush or chemical flush.
 This will clear the system of any sludge